Integralist/integralist.co.uk/content/posts/statistic-basics.md

 If we look at the number `1` and count the distance to `4`, we're effectively counting _forward_ (i.e. positive) towards `4` (similarly with the number `2`).
 But with `9` we have to count _backwards_ (i.e. negative) towards `4`.

 For example: counting `8,7,6,5,4` shows that `9` is five numbers away from `4`.
 But as we're treating this as a negative distance, the value is `-5`.
-Where as when calculating the distance from either `1` or `2` to the mean, the mean (`4`) is ahead of it and so you count positive not negative.
+Whereas when calculating the distance from either `1` or `2` to the mean, the mean (`4`) is ahead of it and so you count positive not negative.

 OK so we now have the distances `3, 2, -5`, from here we need to square these numbers and then add them up (we have to square the numbers otherwise the sum result would be zero).